 With a new year often comes new money.
 Whether it’s a bonus or a raise at work, what you do with this extra money can make or break your financial success for the next year.

 While it’s OK to enjoy some of your money, it’s equally important to make savings a priority and not fall victim to something called “lifestyle inflation.”
 Lifestyle inflation describes how your spending typically goes up with your pay.
 When they get promoted, most people get a nicer house or a fancier car.
 When your pay goes up, make sure you allocate some of that pay raise to savings.
 The more the better (your future self will thank you).

 There you have it, three tips for starting the new year off right.
 If you don’t have a budget, what are you waiting for?
 There are many tools out there.
 The sooner you have a budget, the closer you can be to achieving your goals.
-For more tips on budgeting and saving, feel free to check out the Heritage Education Funds Blog, where you can find a wealth of information.
+For more tips on budgeting and saving, feel free to check out this Blog, where you can find a wealth of information.